muchimi/JoystickGremlinEx/docs/usage.md

 GremlinEx adds a feature to link multiple GremlinEx instances running on separate computers.
 This is helpful to share a single set of controls and a single profile on a master machine to one or more client machines on the local network.

+As of T183, GremlinEx, actions that support remote output can now select any (all) or specific available network clients.

+The use of remote control is concurrent with local control, so actions that support it can output concurrently to the local machine, and selected clients.

+Clients automatically register when they are started if they are setup for remote control.

 The use-case for this need came up in a couple of scenarios in my own setup:  I wanted to be able to share my hardware panels and input controllers with another machine without having to duplicate them.

 Events sent over the network include all GremlinEX output functions:

 - VJOY joystick axis events (when an axis is moved)
 - VJOY joystick button events
 - keyboard output events (press/release keys including extended keys)